omiridoue/obsidian-zotero-PhD-workflow/README.md

 established the directory or folder you would like for this to be transferred onto your computer.
 If you would like to Sync your Obsidian across multiple devices I would suggest storing your
 Vault onto a shared Drive like your Personal OneDrive.

+There is a range of tools within Obsidian that you can use to map out graphs/interconnections between literature.
+You can also do this with separate tools by pairing these with your reference manager, Zotero.

 [Research Rabbit to Map Interconnections](https://www.researchrabbit.ai/)

 ```